Animatron/player/doc/embedding.md

 # IFRAME

-`IFRAME` code is suggested to you in a Publish (a.k.a.
-Share) Dialog in Animatron Editor.
+`IFRAME` code is obtained from the Publish (a.k.a.
+Share) Dialog in the Animatron Editor.

 Commonly it looks like this: